artursniegowski/Python_Flask_Projects/README.md

 - a fully functional contact form (POST request-Flask) that will send an email form to the specified email receiver. </br>
 - customised error handling-403-page Forbidden.</br>
 - customised error handling-404-page not found.</br>

+## 13_Blog_website_heroku_ready_part_V
+This is a fully-fledged blog website that is ready to be published and launched on Heroku (https://www.heroku.com/).
+It's an upgraded version of the previous blog website (12_Blog_website_with_Users_part_IV).
+The blog was developed using the Python framework Flask.
+The styling was done with the help of additional Bootstrap templates (https://startbootstrap.com/previews/clean-blog), Flask-Bootstrap, Bootstrap, and CSS.
+Some extra functionality like registering and authenticating users was added, as well as the ability for authenticated users to comment on blog posts.
+The database was upgraded from SQLite to PostgreSQL.
+All the necessary steps to make the website work on Heroku are in the project description.